- About ACTFL

 World-Readiness Standards for Learning Languages

-A Collaborative Project of ACTFL, AATF, AATG, AATI, AATJ, AATK, AATMG, AATSP, ACL, ACTFL, ACTR, ASLTA, CLASS, CLTA, MLA, NCOLCTL, and National Standards Task Force for Hindi
+A Collaborative Project of AATA, AATF, AATG, AATI, AATJ, AATK, AATMG, AATSP, ACL, ACTFL, ACTR, ASLTA, CLASS, CLTA, MLA, NCOLCTL, and National Standards Task Force for Hindi

 The National Standards for Learning Languages have been revised based on what language educators have learned from more than 15 years of implementing the Standards.
 The guiding principle was to clarify what language learners would do to demonstrate progress on each Standard.

 The World-Readiness Standards for Learning Languages create a roadmap to guide learners to develop competence to communicate effectively and interact with cultural understanding.
 “World-Readiness” signals that the Standards have been revised with important changes to focus on the literacy developed and the real-world applications.
 Learners who add another language and culture to their preparation are not only college- and career-ready, but are also “world-ready”—that is, prepared to add the necessary knowledge, skills, and dispositions to their résumés for entering postsecondary study or a career.

 “The American Association of Teachers of Spanish and Portuguese is proud to have played a role in the creation of the new revised World-Readiness Standards for Learning Languages.
 We know that the new Standards will play a vital role in the creation of curricular frameworks and lesson plans for all instructors K-16.” — Emily Spinelli, AATSP.

 “We are delighted to see the revised Standards.
 We especially welcome the Sample Performance Indicators for Elementary, Middle and High School, and Post-Secondary students.
 Congratulations to the team.” — Mary Helen Kashuba, AATF.